MicheleGrieco/BlockLite/README.md

 txnBuffer = [makeTransaction() for i in range(30)]
 ```

-Next step: making our very own blocks!
-We’ll take the first *k* transactions from the transaction buffer, and turn them into a block.
-Before we do that, we need to define a method for checking the **validity of the transactions** we’ve pulled into the block.
+Now it’s time to start creating our own blocks!
+We'll take the first *k* transactions from the transaction pool and bundle them into a new block.
+But before doing that, we need a way to **verify that the transactions are valid**.

-For *bitcoin*, the validation function checks that the input values are valid unspent transaction outputs (UTXOs), that the outputs of the transaction are no greater than the input, and that the keys used for the signatures are valid.
-In *Ethereum*, the validation function checks that the smart contracts were faithfully executed and respect gas limits.
+In cryptocurrencies like *Bitcoin*, validation involves checking that inputs are unspent outputs from previous transactions, that total outputs don’t exceed inputs, and that digital signatures are correct. *Ethereum* does this by ensuring smart contracts run correctly and stay within gas limits.

-No worries though - we don't have to build a system that complicated.
-We'll define our own, very simple set of rules which make sense for a basic token system.
+Thankfully, our system is much simpler.
+We’ll use two basic rules that are suitable for a simple token-based model:

-- The sum of deposits and withdrawals must be 0 (tokens are neither created nor destroyed).
+* The total of all deposits and withdrawals must be zero (so tokens aren’t created or destroyed).
-- A user's account must have sufficient funds to cover any withdrawals.
+* A user must have enough balance to make a withdrawal.

-These rules lead to the *updateState(txn, state)* and *isValidTxn(txn, state)* functions.
+These checks are handled by the *updateState(txn, state)* and *isValidTxn(txn, state)* functions.
+Any transaction that breaks these rules will be rejected.
-If either of these conditions are violated, we'll reject the transaction.

-Here are a set of **sample transactions**, some of which are fraudulent - but we can now check their validity!
+We’ll then test these rules using **example transactions**, including some intentionally invalid ones, to demonstrate how validation works.

 ```python
 # Initial state